 Author: Andras Laszlo – own translation from Hungarian

-Adhering to the traditional world-view and world-conception we must follow a fundamentally different approach to man, state and society than the approach that is taken by current conceptions and views that examine (if they do at all) this trinity separately or in their relationships.
+If we adhere to the traditional world-view and world-conception we must follow a fundamentally different approach to man, state and society than the approach that is taken by current conceptions and views that examine (if they do at all) this trinity separately or in their relationships.

 The traditional world-view – which is a world view based on metaphysics that leads back all its premises, its general conceptions and judgments to a supra-natural Principium Principiorum –examines those aspects of man’s life that one way or another bind him to a community.